grafana/mimir/docs/sources/operators-guide/running-production-environment-with-helm/configuration-with-helm.md

 ## Example of configuration managed with Helm

-This example show how to set up the configuration to use an S3 bucket for blocks storage.
+This example shows how to set up the configuration to use an S3 bucket for blocks storage.
 We assume that the namespace in use is called `mimir-test`.

 1. Set up the external blocks storage, in this case S3 with buckets named for example `my-blocks-bucket`, `my-ruler-bucket` and in case of Grafana Enterprise Metrics `my-admin-bucket`.